raptorbox/raptor/raptor-broker/README.md

 Raptor HTTP API
 ===

-The Raptor IoT broker HTTP API, used to manage object definitions and store/fetch data
+The Raptor IoT platform broker, used to notify client of platform events

 Usage
 ---

-Start with maven `mvn exec:java`
+Start with maven `mvn exec:java` and connect then with an mqtt client to `localhost:1883`

-visit then `http://localhost:8080/swagger.yaml` for an overview of the API
+*Note* that requires the HTTP API to be up and running

 License
 ---